plosee/useful-stuff/README.md

 # Winrar Activation
-drop the rarreg.key into the root of winrar done :)
+drop the rarreg.key into the root of winrar\n done :)